adam3smith/lis546_Sp24/_assignments/06_assignment_transformations_and_quality.md

 *Data Values*
 - What steps should be taken to normalize the data? (hint: You could go through something like `common transforms` in Refine and come up with an easy (and exhaustive) template).
 Consider common transformations like: consistent column (variable) names, developing a data dictionary for each dataset, standardizing values for missing or null values, labeling values (by type - e.g. text, number, boolean, categorical, etc.)
 - Return to the principles of Tidy Data (e.g. Each variable you measure should be in one column; Each different observation of that variable should be in a different row; There should be one table for each "kind" of variable; and, If you have multiple tables, they should include a column in the table that allows them to be joined or merged).
 How would you help ensure that these principles are met for data that you collect?

+### Deliverables
+This assignment is more technical than the previous ones.
+Please think closely about and provide some examples for data transformations you're planning to conduct.
+You needn't have everything figured out yet, but you'll probably want to actually start working with your sample data at this point.
+Post a link to your description of how you will accept data, ensure its quality and provenance, and transform it as part of your curation project [to the canvase board](https://canvas.uw.edu/courses/1724350/discussion_topics/8917519).